 How to crop a photo using Photos (MacOS)

-Photos is a photo-management and editing app exclusive to Apple’s MacOS, one that works in a similar fashion to the now-defunct iPhoto.
+Photos is a photo management and editing app exclusive to Apple’s MacOS, one that works similarly to the now-defunct iPhoto.
 Like Preview and Photo Booth, the minimalist image software comes pre-installed in the latest iterations of MacOS, meaning anyone with a machine running MacOS Yosemite or later has access to the app.
-Using the aptly titled Photos, you can easily group photos into albums, tag them, categorize them and crop them.
+Using the aptly titled Photos, you can easily group photos into albums, tag them, categorize them, and crop them.

 Step 1: Open the picture you wish to edit in Photos.
-Click the Edit Photo button in the upper-right corner (you may be prompted to add the picture to your library at this point).
-You’ll now get three buttons at the top of the app: Adjust, Filters and Crop.
+Click the Edit Photo button in the upper-right corner (you may be prompted to add the image to your library at this point).
+You’ll now get three buttons at the top of the app: Adjust, Filters, and Crop.